lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

-#### Setting Up Command Line to Use the OpenVINO™ Toolkit Executables and Libraries
+#### Setting Up Command Line to Use the Intel® Distribution of OpenVINO™ Toolkit Executables and Libraries

-Whenever running the OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:
+Whenever running the Intel® Distribution of OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:

 ```Bash
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

-This script sets up the executable and library paths along with environment variables used by the OpenVINO™ toolkit tools as well as this tutorial.  **Note**: This is not required when running Arduino Create from the web.
+This script sets up the executable and library paths along with environment variables used by the Intel® Distribution of OpenVINO™ toolkit tools as well as this tutorial.  **Note**: This is not required when running Arduino Create from the web.

 ### Where Do the Inference Models Come from?

 An inference model may come from any of the supported sources and workflows such as Caffe, TensorFlow, and Apache MXNet.
-For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the OpenVINO™ toolkit samples.
+For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the Intel® Distribution of OpenVINO™ toolkit samples.
 The development and compiling of models is beyond the scope of this tutorial, for more information see [https://software.intel.com/openvino-toolkit/deep-learning-cv](https://software.intel.com/en-us/openvino-toolkit/deep-learning-cv)

 # Key Concepts

 Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered in this tutorial.
 For more related concepts, please see the  [Face Detection Tutorials](../face_detection_tutorial/Readme.md) that covers and answers the questions:

-* Intel® OpenCV - Why is it included in the OpenVINO™ toolkit?
+* Intel® OpenCV - Why is it included in the Intel® Distribution of OpenVINO™ toolkit?

 * Floating Point Precision - What is it and why does it matter?